Active Learning Through a Covering Lens: Method:

 \section{Method: \probcover}

-In order to deliver a practical method, we first note that our approach implicitly relies on the existence of a good embedding space \citep{bengar2021reducing,DBLP:conf/nips/ChenKSNH20,zhang2018unreasonable}, where distance is correlated with semantic similarity, and where similar points are likely to bunch together in high-density regions.
-In such spaces the labeling is also likely to be correlated with distance, making it friendly to 1-NN classification.
-Additionally, it implies the existence of large enough $\delta$ balls, with good purity and coverage properties.
+To deliver a practical method, we first note that our approach implicitly relies on the existence of a good embedding space \citep{bengar2021reducing,DBLP:conf/nips/ChenKSNH20,zhang2018unreasonable}, where distance is correlated with semantic similarity, and where similar points are likely to bunch together in high-density regions.
+As is now customary \citep[e.g.,][]{mahmood2021low, hacohen2022active}, we use an embedding space derived by training a self-supervised task over the large unlabeled pool.
+In such a space similar labels often correspond to short distances, making 1-NN classification suitable, and also providing for the existence of large enough $\delta$ balls with good purity and coverage properties.

-Secondly, we note that since \maxcov\ is NP-hard, it cannot be solved efficiently.
-Instead, as its objective is a submodular monotone function, we use the greedy approximate algorithm, which achieves $\left(1-\frac1e\right)$-approximation \cite{krause2014submodular}.
-Using an algorithm that gives a better approximation is impractical, see App.~\ref{sec:improving_greedy} for an in-depth discussion.
-We now turn to describe the greedy algorithm and our method for estimating the ball size $\delta$.
+Secondly, we note that \maxcov\ is NP-hard and cannot be solved efficiently.
+Instead, as its objective is submodular and monotone \citep{krause2014submodular}, we use the greedy approximate algorithm that achieves $\left(1-\frac1e\right)$-approximation \citep{krause2014submodular}.
+A better approximation is impractical, as shown in App.~\ref{sec:improving_greedy}.
+See App.~\ref{app:complexity_of_probcover} for additional time and space complexity analysis.

+Below, we describe the greedy algorithm in Section~\ref{sec:greedy-algorithm}, and the estimation of ball size $\delta$ in Section~\ref{sec:finding_delta}.